Ellweb3/near-button/README.md

 4. Now you can set view methods.
 5. Fill free to customize it for your contract

+### Notice

+Any sign Near operations in Adalo works after publishing only in full screen mode without frames, because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'none'".
+Full screen mode works only in prod mode.

 ## Addition components
 1. [Near submit button](https://github.com/Ellweb3/near-submit-button)
 2. [Near status](https://github.com/Ellweb3/near-status)